canmom/canmom.github.io/_posts/livereads/umineko/ep3/2022-06-23-lets-read-umineko-episode-3-part-13.md

 {% include figure.html src="embed/umineko/ep3/227-alls-well-that-ends-well.png" alt="Beato, in Purgatorio: ......I-it's not like I completely don't see where you're coming from, ...but this is nothing more than an innocent prank, right...?
 No matter how she kills, that person will be brought back to life in the end, right? ...Aren't humans creatures that are fine with anything as long as it ends well......?!" %}

 She turns to Virgilia, who also decides to stop existing for a bit until all the body smashing is over.
 Beato is left alone, still trying to justify herself.
 Hey, I feel you Beatrice.
+Sometimes you're into messed up shit and it's hard to put the reasons into words.

 Ronove is still here in Purgatorio despite being assigned to Eva Beatrice in the narrative.
 So Beato gets to confide in him.
 She seems genuinely put out that Battler hates her so much---such an about face.
 In fact, she actually starts to cry!

 {% include figure.html src="embed/umineko/ep3/228-romantic-subplot-go.png" alt="Beato: ...He doesn't have to accept that I'm a witch.
 Because the point of hte game is to compete over that.
 But still, saying he won't look at my face, that he won't talk to me, ......surely ignoring me is going too far...
 Am I really hated that muuuuuuch......!" %}

 Honestly, for all that I've joked about Beato being totally horny over Battler kissing her feet and stuff, I wasn't really expecting a full-on romance subplot!
 What do ya know!
-It's just the way he says 'dame da, zenzen dame da...'
+It's just the look in his eyes when he says 'dame da, zenzen dame da...'
 That muscular chessboard flip...

 Honestly, the way she's acting here, it's kind of clear that '1000 year old witch' or not, Beato seems to be emotionally pretty much a teenager.
 Given that we have now observed that witches seem to be stuck in whatever stage of development they are when they ascend, this doesn't seem too surprising.
 Beato, it increasingly seems, is still fundamentally the young woman in the garden at Kuwadorian, who received the name and powers of the Endless Witch and let it go to her head.